 Casa de la Familia advocates are readily available during peak crime hours.
 Our advocates are also on stand by 24 hours a day to respond to calls outside operational hours.
 Advocates are both physically and emotionally present for the victim and their family after the initial moments of the occurrence of the crime, and utilize their professional experience and training to support them in every way possible.
 In addition to providing crisis intervention, DART advocates act as case managers for victims, providing them with guidance on their road to healing.
 Additional services provided by our DART advocate team include, but are not limited to:

-Volunteers are expected to commit a minimum of 8 hours per week for 1 year after successfully completing a 40-hour Domestic Violence Advocate training.
+Volunteers are expected to commit to a minimum of 8 hours per week for 1 year after successfully completing a 40-hour Domestic Violence Advocate training.
 Hours will be established between the intern, the supervisor, and the program director with consideration to the intern's schedule and the needs of survivors.
 DART will also work closely with interns to fulfill school requirements, if applicable.

 Sign up to hear from us about updates, events and more!